 - 2 Tablespoons tamari gluten free soy sauce or regular soy sauce if not GF

-- 2 Tablespoon fresh ginger minced
+- 2 Tablespoons fresh ginger minced

-- 2 Tablespoon rice vinegar
+- 2 Tablespoons rice vinegar

 - 1 Fresno chili stem removed